lf-lang/lf-demos/federated-decentralized/README.md

 3. [Accounts4.lf](src/Accounts4.lf): Time stamped updates, but no protection against near simultaneous transactions. **Discuss about clock synchronization.**
 4. [Accounts5.lf](src/Accounts5.lf): A solution: [Chandy and Misra](https://ieeexplore.ieee.org/abstract/document/1702653) without null messages.
 This is implemented using `STA == forever` in the `AccountManager` reactors.
 Updates in the display are delayed arbitrarily until there is activity in the other node.
 5. [Accounts6.lf](src/Accounts6.lf): Adds null messages one second apart. **Note that this does not use C&M for the input to the Server.
 See Discussion below.**
 5. [Accounts7.lf](src/Accounts7.lf): Another solution: [PTIDES](https://ieeexplore.ieee.org/abstract/document/4155328) / [Spanner](https://www.doi.org/10.1145/2491245).
 This uses an STA offsets of 30 ms in the `AccountManager` reactors.
-This will be consistent as long as apparent latency does not exceed 30 ms. **Note that if STP violations are handled the same way as regular inputs, then we can get inconsistencies.**
+This will be consistent as long as apparent latency does not exceed 30 ms. **What happens if latencies exceed 30 ms?** The [CAL theorem](https://dl.acm.org/doi/10.1145/3609119) tells us that inconsistencies are unavoidable.
+We've bounded unavailability to 30 ms. If network latencies get large enough (or the network partitions), then inconsistencies cannot be prevented.
+See also [IT](https://spj.science.org/doi/10.34133/icomputing.0013) and [arXiv](https://arxiv.org/abs/2109.07771) papers.

 ### Handling STP Violations in Ptides/Spanner